Hialeah/problems/51-60/README.md

 - The number of ordered spools on backorder (if the number ordered is greater than what is in stock).
 - Total selling price of the portion ready to ship (the number of spools ready to ship times $100).
 - Total shipping and handling charges on the portion ready to ship.
 - Total of the order ready to ship.
 The shipping and handling parameter in the second function should have the default argument 10.00.

 Input Validation: Do not accept numbers less than 1 for spools ordered.
 Do not accept a number less than 0 for spools in stock or for shipping and handling charges.

 - [ ] Answer in C++
-- [ ] Answer in Jav
+- [ ] Answer in Java